awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/10_prerequisites/nf_self_paced.md

 Only complete this section if you are running the workshop on your own.
 If you are at an AWS hosted event (such as re:Invent, Kubecon, Immersion Day, etc), go to [Start the workshop at an AWS event]({{< relref "aws_event.md" >}}).
 {{% /notice %}}

+### Prepare for CleanUp

+{{% notice warning %}}
+In order to be able to clean up after the workshop is done, we will tag every resource with a tag **nextflow-workshop** and no value.
+This will allow us to filter for those resources and remove tehm savely.
+{{% /notice %}}

 ### Running the workshop on your own

 {{% notice warning %}}